About me

 Summary bio

-- Formerly a banking/debt capital markets and corporate insolvency lawyer in the City of London, with both English and US law firms (Sidley Austin, Dentons, CMS and Slaughter and May).
+- Formerly I was a banking/debt capital markets and corporate insolvency lawyer in the City of London, with both English and US law firms (Sidley Austin, Dentons, CMS and Slaughter and May).

 - Editor, Sweet & Maxwell's Encyclopedia of Data Protection and Privacy, since Jan 2017.